kubernetes/community/contributors/design-proposals/statefulset-update.md

     the Pod should be consistent with the version indicated by `Status.UpdateRevision`.
-1. If the StatefulSet's `.Spec.UpdateStrategy.Type` is equal to `PartitionedStatefulSetStrategyType` then the version of the Pod should be as follows.
+1. If the StatefulSet's `.Spec.UpdateStrategy.Type` is equal to `PartitionStatefulSetStrategyType` then the version of the Pod should be as follows.
     1. If the Pod's ordinal is in the sequence `[0,.Status.CurrentReplicas)`, the Pod should be consistent with version indicated by `Status.CurrentRevision`.